GithubUserAccountAmazing/the-amari-project/README.md

 Generating faces in SD can be incredibly hit or miss in terms of the quality of the image produced.

-To mitigate image quality issues-a bash script later titled the AMARI SD FaceMiner (ASDF) was created.
+To mitigate image quality issues-a bash script later titled the [`AMARI SD FaceMiner (ASDF)`](https://github.com/originates/the-amari-project/blob/main/AMARI%20SD%20FaceMiner) was created.

 ASDF is composed of 5 general steps

-1. Generate face images from a prompt using SD.
+1. Generate face images from a prompt using SD using the model `sd-v1-4.ckpt`
 2. AI upscale the images and facial features using [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) and [GFPGAN](https://github.com/TencentARC/GFPGAN).
 3. Compare the upscaled images to a set of images, labeled 'sim-group' using [Face Recognition](https://github.com/ageitgey/face_recognition)
 4. Sort the images based on how similar they are to the sim-group.
 If the image is considered very similar the image will itself be included into the sim-group.
 5. Use Face Recognition to determine the average similarity of all the images within the sim-group and remove images if they become less similar to the group as new images are included.

 The Face Recognition program works by comparing 2 images and outputting a number between 0 to 1 with 0 being perfectly similar and 1 being not at all similar.
 The default tolerance level for deciding if 2 faces are the same is <=0.60.
 Judging from visual inspection, 0.60 was not strict enough and 0.40 seemed to be a more reasonable acceptable tolerance level.
 This number would be referred to as the image's Sim-Score, short for similarity score.<br><br>

 ## Putting an AI Generated Face to a Name.